BCCC Lifetime Members

 Arno Schortinghuis

-Aside from the BC Cycling Coalition, Schortinghuis was involved with many cycling organizations throughout the years.
-Previously, he was a board member and past president of HUB Cycling (formerly Vancouver Area Cycling Coalition), a co-chair of the HUB Cycling Regional Advisory Committee and a board member of Bike to Work BC Society/GoByBike Society.
-He was also a founding member of Canada Bikes.
+Schortinghuis was involved with many cycling organizations throughout the years, including as board member and past president of the Vancouver Area Cycling Coalition (aka HUB Cycling), co-chair of the HUB Cycling Regional Advisory Committee, and board member of Bike to Work BC Society/GoByBike Society of BC, He was also a founding member of Velo Canada Bikes.
+He also volunteered for the Federation of Mountain Clubs of B.C., for the Canadian National Institute for the Blind and on school parent advisory committees.